pysal/access/docs/api.rst

 The access class uses lower-level functions for its internal calculations.
 In most cases, we do not expect users to call these directly.
-However, users seeking to understand these calculations and their inputs, can still find them at :ref:`afunctions`.
+However, users seeking to understand these calculations and their inputs can still consult the :ref:`afunctions`.